koibots8230/Programming-Conventions/README.md

 ## Example

 This repository also contains an example project showcasing all of these conventions.
-Look [here](https://github.com/koibots8230/Programming-Conventions/tree/main/ExampleProject)
+Look [here](https://github.com/koibots8230/Programming-Conventions/tree/main/ExampleProject).

+*Note:* This project does make use of comments to highlight certain features. **Don't do that in your normal code.**